The Black Death: Brink of the Apocalypse

 It appeared their army had been hit by the plague but before departing they catapulted their plague victims over the walls of the city in an early example of biological warfare.
-The Genoans were delighted that they had gone but they could not have imagined the horror that they had left behind.
+Those defending Caffa were relieved they had gone but they could not have imagined the horror that they had left behind.

-Trade routes throughout Western Europe were well-established by the mid-fourteenth century and spices, silks, and furs from the East were pouring into the cities of Italy before being exported far and beyond across the Continent of Europe - trade was good, life was good, and Medieval Europe was prosperous as never before but all this was soon to change.
+Trade routes throughout Western Europe were well-established by the mid-fourteenth century and spices, silks, and furs from the East were pouring into the cities of Italy before being exported far and beyond across the Continent of Europe - trade was good, life was good, and Medieval Europe was prosperous as never before, but all this was about to change.

 Some of these ships would later reach Venice and Genoa itself, and in January 1348 one of them moored ghost-like off the coast of Marseilles.
 The bubonic plague, or yersinia pestis, carried by fleas on the backs and in the fur of black rats, had arrived in Western Europe becoming the most lethal pandemic known to mankind which in just three years killed around half the population of the Continent, some 20,000,000 people, bringing it to the brink of the abyss.